tramitit/guides/en/poland/application_for_european_health_insurance_card_(ehic).md

 ---
-title: "Application for European Health Insurance Card (EHIC)"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: "How to apply for European Health Insurance Card (EHIC)"
+- Poland
+date: '2024-06-07'
-description: "Detailed guide on how to apply for EHIC which gives the cardholder access to state-provided healthcare during a temporary stay in another EU country."
+description: Learn how to apply for the European Health Insurance Card (EHIC) for access to healthcare while in EU.
+Steps, required documents, and important details covered.
 draft: false
+meta_title: Guide to European Health Insurance Card (EHIC) Application Process
+title: Guide to European Health Insurance Card (EHIC) Application Process
-translationKey: "poland-application_for_european_health_insurance_card_(ehic)"
+translationKey: poland-application_for_european_health_insurance_card_(ehic)
 ---

 ## Description
 ### What is it?